icclab/netfloc/index.md

 ## Work in progress

 Currently Netfloc provides library support for OpenStack tenant-based network graph management and traversal.
-It is based on the following OpenDaylight features: mdsal, openflowplugin and ovsdb (see Architecture and Roadmap.)
+It is based on the following OpenDaylight features: **mdsal, openflowplugin** and **ovsdb** (see [Architecture](#architecture).
 It also provides a support for the northbound OpenStack Neutron ML2 plugin APIs.
-For upcoming milestones, check the Roadmap section.
+Check [Netfloc status](#netfloc-status) for the latest updates and the [Roadmap](#roadmap) section for upcoming milestones.

 ## Architecture Design